vqf/ciberAMP/README.md

 The SCN-associated differentially expressed genes (DEGs) reported by CiberAMP are:
   1º) classified regarding their co-amplification/deletion with any COSMIC CGC oncogene in the cohort 2º) subclassified according to their genomic location inside SCN-associated DEGs enriched clusters in the tumor genome.

-The algorithm defines the best candidate as a gene:
-  1) with a potential autonomous effect (so not co-amplified/deleted with other cancer related genes)
-  2) not located inside enriched genomic clusters
-  3) highly recurrent across the patients
-  4) with the largest significant SCN-associated transcriptional deregulation.

 Finally, since CiberAMP classifies tumor samples SCNVs based on GISTIC2.0 outcomes, it allows the users to integrate the expression data from deeply or shallowly SCN-altered samples.

 ### Installation from GitHub ###